Joel-hanson/Iceberg-locations/README.md

 `python iceberg.py`

-Step 3: Goto the link `iceberg_location.json` to see the latest position details of the iceberg.
+Step 3: Go to the link `iceberg_location.json` to see the latest position details of the iceberg.

 ## JSON Schema